MaximeKjaer/kjaer.io/_posts/2019-11-17-ts-npm-config.md

   CommonJS became popular, but had some drawbacks.
 Alternative proposals came up: AMD proposed better tree-shaking, UMD tried to bridge the gap between AMD and CommonJS, and eventually, ECMAScript proposed the ESM standard.
 This is the one where you write your imports as `import { add } from "./add"` and your exports as `export function add(a, b) { ... }`.

   In TypeScript, you can (and should) use the standard ESM syntax.
 But perhaps the users of your module are writing plain JavaScript with CommonJS (*gasp!* 😱).
+Or perhaps they're targeting Node.js, where ESM is [still experimental](https://nodejs.org/api/esm.html#esm_ecmascript_modules) (*double gasp!* 😱).
 Long story short, you should just set this option to `"commonjs"` to make sure everybody can use your package, whether they're using TypeScript or JavaScript, and are targeting Node.js or the Web.

 - `"declaration": true`